quentincloudsnow/userlookup/IntegrationHub.md

-By passing those user information, the API will return a message stating is a user exist or not, if the user exist, it will return additonal information that you need to use in a ServiceNow workflow, see the example of response returned by the API
+By passing those user information, the API will return a message stating if a user exist or not, if the user exist, it will return additonal information that you need to use in a ServiceNow workflow, see the example of response returned by the API

       {